 - Stipended 320 hour program on Thursdays from early September to early May

-- Based on core values of cultural competence, family-centered practice, life course perspective, interdisciplinary approach and evidence-based practice
+- Strong curriculum focus on: cultural competence, family partnerships, life course perspective, interdisciplinary and evidence-based practice

-- Comprehensive three-course curriculum in an active and collaborative learning environment : Overview of Neurodevelopmental Disabilities; Seminar in Evidence-based Methods; Interdisciplinary Leadership Seminar
+- Comprehensive curriculum in an active and collaborative learning environment : Overview of Neurodevelopmental Disabilities; Seminar in Evidence-based Methods; Interdisciplinary Leadership in Action

-- Opportunity to earn a fifteen credit certificate in “Children with Special Health Care Needs” from New York Medical College CLICK HERE
+- Option to earn a fifteen credit certificate in “Children with Special Health Care Needs” from New York Medical College.
+For more information, please click here.

 - LEND Program requirements aligned with requirements of the affiliated graduate programs of our trainees

 KAREN EDWARDS, MD, MPH